 SSL/TLS certificates in Lightsail

-When you create a Lightsail load balancer, port 80 is open for handling regular (unencrypted) web traffic by default.
-You must create a Transport Layer Security (TLS) certificate to enable HTTPS (encrypted) traffic.
-TLS is just an updated, more secure version of Secure Socket Layer (SSL).
-Throughout the documentation and the Lightsail console, you'll see us refer to it as SSL/TLS.
+You can create Transport Layer Security (TLS) certificates in Amazon Lightsail to enable encrypted web traffic for custom (registered) domains that you want to use with your Lightsail load balancers content delivery network distributions, and container services.
+TLS is an updated, more secure version of Secure Socket Layer (SSL).
+Throughout the Lightsail documentation and console, you'll see us refer to it as SSL/TLS.

 Why use HTTPS?

 First and foremost is security.
 HTTPS offers an extra layer of security because it uses TLS to move data.
 HTTPS encryption is confidential between the web server and the client's browser, because they are the only two entities who can decrypt the traffic.
 HTTPS connections are also more secure because the data a client exchanges with the server can't be modified by another party.

 Aside from security benefits mentioned above, there are other reasons to use HTTPS in addition to HTTP.
 For example, in 2014 Google began ranking secure websites higher in search results.
 In other words, a site that uses HTTPS ranks closer to the top of search results compared to a site that only uses HTTP (all other things being equal).

 Learn more about HTTPS as a ranking signal